harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 git commit -m "Static files mocking up our COVID-19 data"
 ```

-## Loading Data from the COVID-19 API
+## Setting the Stage for Real Data

 Open the **routes.js** file and replace the Home Page Route with this code.